Rishavkapil/DevOps_Notes/Kubernetes/Kubernetes Networking/Key Concepts.md

 2. **Types of Communication in Kubernetes Networking :**

 * **Container to Container Communication :** Containers within the same pod communicates over localhost because they share the same network namespace.
+* **Pod-to-Pod communication :** Pods communicate directly using their IP addresses, whether they are on the same node or different nodes.
+This communication is handled by the pod network(or cluster network) that kubernetes sets up.